MermonGData/longevity-prediction/README.md

 ## Data
 This dataset was obtained from Kaggle.
 It contains annual country-level indicators related to health, economics, demographics, and public policy for 193 countries between 2000 and 2015 compiled from WHO and World Bank sources.
+Raw data is stored in data/raw and should not be modified.

 The target variable is **Life Expectancy at Birth**.